cnygaard/ansible-proxmox/README.md

 # ansible-proxmox
-Ansible Proxmox Ceph using lae.proxmox Ansible Galaxy role Uses Zero Tier one for Ceph node communication.
+Ansible Proxmox Ceph using lae.proxmox Ansible Galaxy role, this playbook has been tested with Debian Buster 10 Uses Zero Tier one for Ceph node communication.

 ## Install Ansible galaxy roles ##